 Google is doing away with unlimited photo storage in Google Photos.
-In a few short months, anything you upload will count against the 15GB data cap that comes with your Google Account.
+Soon, anything you upload will count against the 15GB data cap that comes with your Google Account.

 Google Photos has been one of our favorite free options for photo storage, and it’s a shame to see Google shifting away from what made the service so popular.
 Tap or click here to see 20 tips to help you take control of your photos.

-The changes aren’t taking place immediately, however.
-You have until next year to upload as many photos as you want before the limits begin.
-We have the dates you need to know, as well as some free alternatives to Google Photos that you can try in 2021.
+The changes are less than a month away.
+You have until June to upload as many photos as you want before the limits begin.
+We have the dates you need to know, as well as some free alternatives to Google Photos that you can try.

 Free unlimited photo storage is no more